ATC utilizes two methods to determine which projects have the potential for economic benefits:

 Economic Planning Study Areas

-Studies will be performed and results shared with stakeholders over the course of the year.
+Studies are performed and results shared with stakeholders over the course of the year.
 In addition, customers and stakeholders who would like to request specific economic studies can do so if they are willing to pay for the studies and are willing to have the results posted publicly.

 Reliability Project Screening